blackscout111/vcryptor/README.txt

 -----------
-vcryptor is a simple program that allows you to encrypt or decrypt a file based on a simple polyalphabetic key-word based cypher that has been extended to include all 256 ascii characters.
+vcryptor is a simple program that allows you to encrypt or decrypt a file based on a simple polyalphabetic key-word based cypher that has been extended to include all 256 ASCII characters.

 Note: you can also decrypt unencrypted files to effectively encrypt them.